-iamb is now accepting applications from curators for 2020.
+iamb is now accepting applications from curators for the following dates in 2020:

 Please read the following specifications and direct all inquiries to firstname.lastname@example.org.
 No curatorial or artist applications will be accepted by telephone.